isc-projects/isc-dnssec-guide/src/recipes.rst

 DNSSEC deployment strategy, since it requires minimal changes made to the existing hidden DNS primary and DNS secondaries.

-.. _inline-signing-2:
+.. _dnssec-signing-2:

 .. figure:: ../img/dnssec-inline-signing-2.png
-   :alt: Inline Signing Scenario #2
+   :alt: DNSSEC Signing Scenario #2
-   :name: inline-signing-2
+   :name: dnssec-signing-2
    :width: 100.0%

-   Inline Signing Scenario #2
+   DNSSEC Signing Scenario #2

 It is important to remember that 192.168.1.1 in this case is a hidden primary not exposed to the world, and it must not be listed in the NS RRset.